 Six actions for insurers to create impact and drive growth through services

-We believe there are six actions insurers should focus on answering to start developing a winning services strategy:
+We believe there are six actions insurers take to develop a winning services strategy:

 - Understand what customers want.
 What is the foundational understanding of customer wants and needs to guide services development?